 Plant fibres do not stand up to the pressure created by brushing twice daily and would not last more than a few days in some cases.
 This means they need to be replaced more often, which is more detrimental to the environment than one brush that lasts 3 months.

-The USA follows guidelines for testing and labeling products as compostable and this can vary between states.
-Legislation ensures there is no contamination of the final compost product.
-Items should be clearly labeled as home compostable or suitable for industrial compost.
+Canada follows guidelines for testing and labelling products as compostable.
+This is to ensure there is no contamination of the final compost product.
+Items should be clearly labelled as home compostable or suitable for industrial compost.
 Each of the labels below follow the relevant legislation, and you can find out more about that by going to their pages.